spewil/spewil.github.io/writings/posts/made-or-discovered.md

 # made or discovered? #
-## and other fundamental dualities ##

-Royce writes of Nietzsche's übermensch
+Royce writes of Nietzsche's übermensch:

 > Whether you discuss the philosophy of Nietzsche or of mathematics,--whether the *Umwertang aller Werte* or the "class of all classes,"--whether Mr. Russell's "Contradiction" or the *übermensch* in question,...always the same general issue has sooner or later to be faced.
 You are involved in some phase of the problem about the nature of truth.